 These are real-life examples which both tell a story and illustrate a point.

-At the moment they are mostly written by Tessa Shepperson but we have a submission form for YOUR stories and hope to have some members stories up shortly.
+At the moment they are mostly written by Tessa Shepperson but we have a submission form for YOUR stories.

 This is a special section which has step by step guidance to help you if your tenant has stopped paying rent.